 We understand that your clients or their family are going through a very difficult time when they make a claim, so we handle each case with sensitivity and understanding.

-We try to keep claiming easy and straightforward, but there are certain things we need to do before making a decision.
+We have over 60 trained claims assessors, who make claiming as easy and straightforward as possible, but there are certain things we need to do before making a decision.